 This couldn’t be farther from the truth.
-We want to equip you, as a pastor, to empower your students to be bold and take ownership in living out and sharing their faith – wherever they may be.
+We want to empower students to be bold and take ownership in living out and sharing their faith – wherever they may be.
 (As Focus on the Family’s Bring Your Bible to School Day approaches on Oct.
 3, this is a timely issue!)
-With that in mind, here are three persistent myths you should know about and the reasons why they are simply not true.
+With that in mind, here are three persistent myths the students in your life may face and the reasons why they are simply not true.

 Myth #1: Students cannot talk about their faith at school because of the ‘separation of church and state.’

 Why it’s false: Students are not ‘agents of the state’; they are not speaking on behalf of the “government,” or even the public school.

 The student is speaking as a private individual and has a right to voluntarily express a personal, faith-based viewpoint in a respectful manner.
 Court rulings have made it clear that public schools cannot ban student speech simply because it happens to have a religious perspective.
 So, the separation of church and state does not apply in this instance.